-suffer from substance abuse - also avail themselves of students' STUDENT PARTICIPATION skills and knowledge.
-The Welcoming and Monitoring Work The participation of students in decisionmaking is important Group, who manages the welcoming of newcomer students, to the University, as also set out in the Strategic Framework. consists of various student representatives and all but one of the monitors are from student ranks.
-The Stellenbosch At a macrolevel students have a seat in the highest formal University Advisory Forum for Student Support Services structures of authority, such as the Students' Representative also includes student representatives.
+Various advisory forums - for instance for students with special learning needs or HIV/Aids or who are harassed or suffer from substance abuse - also avail themselves of students' skills and knowledge.
+The Welcoming and Monitoring Work Group, who manages the welcoming of newcomer students, consists of various student representatives and all but one of the monitors are from student ranks.
+The Stellenbosch University Advisory Forum for Student Support Services also includes student representatives.

-Council (SRC) representation in Council, the Senate and the Institutional Forum.
-Students are also members of the The Student Councils of Stellenbosch, Tygerberg and the faculty boards, the Student Fees Committee, the Honorary Military Academy assist with the leadership development of Degrees Committee, the Social Impact Committee and the students.
-The Frederik van Zyl Slabbert Institute for Student selection committees for the appointment of the Rector Leadership Development at the Centre for Student Affairs and Vice-Rectors.
-Furthermore, students serve in various presents leadership development opportunities for both important working committees, such as the Bursaries and positional leaders (also from residences and private student Loans Committee, the Central Disciplinary Committee, the wards) and non-positional leaders.
-The constitution of the Quality Committee, the Library Committee and the Student Societies' Council makes provision for student societies, Accommodation Committee, Student representatives are under the leadership of an SRC member, to play a more appointed from the faculties to form the Academic Affairs structured role in the development of a diverse and healthy Council (AAC), the Chairman and Vice-Chairman of which student community. perform various representative functions in the area of the The Chairs of the SRC and the AAC have bimonthly fixed Vice-Rector (Learning and Teaching).
-They serve, among meetings with the Vice-Rector (Learning and Teaching), in others, on the Academic Planning Committee and the addition to ad hoc meetings arranged as and when required.
-Learning and Teaching Committee.
-Furthermore, the Executive Committee of the SRC meets at least 10 times with the Rectorate annually for discussing Various advisory forums - for instance for students with special learning needs or HIV/Aids or who are harassed or general management matters.
+The Student Councils of Stellenbosch, Tygerberg and the Military Academy assist with the leadership development of students.
+The Frederik van Zyl Slabbert Institute for Student Leadership Development at the Centre for Student Affairs presents leadership development opportunities for both positional leaders (also from residences and private student wards) and non-positional leaders.
+The constitution of the Societies' Council makes provision for student societies, under the leadership of an SRC member, to play a more structured role in the development of a diverse and healthy student community.

+The Chairs of the SRC and the AAC have bimonthly fixed meetings with the Vice-Rector (Learning and Teaching), in addition to ad hoc meetings arranged as and when required.
+Furthermore, the Executive Committee of the SRC meets at least 10 times with the Rectorate annually for discussing general management matters.

+Report of

-Report of SENATE TO COUNCIL
+SENATE TO COUNCIL